 -

-Brush application: Best control, suitable for detailed work
+Brush application: Best control, suitable for detailed or carved pieces

 -